 The 911 emergency dialing system facilitates the prompt response of police, fire and ambulance services to the campus community.
-When callers dial 911, each campus phone will create a display at the Lancaster County Dispatch Center showing the specific geographic location of the campus caller to include building.
+When callers dial 911, each campus phone will create a display at the Lancaster County Dispatch Center showing the building name, address and room location of the campus caller.
 This system does not work with wireless cellular telephones operated on campus.